imSamaritan/miniORM/README.md

 └── index.js           # Example application
 ```

-### Running the Example
+## Running the Example

 ```bash
 node index.js
 ```

-The example server will start on port 5500 (or PORT environment variable).
+The example server will start on port 3000 (or PORT environment variable) and demonstrates querying a 'posts' table.

 ## License